CinnoxGitHub/VIsitorSampleApp/README.md

 interface CinnoxVisitorCoreListener

 /**
- * Called when the initialization of CinnoxVisitorCore ends.
+ * Called when the initialisation of CinnoxVisitorCore ends.
  *
- * @param success Indicates whether the initialization was successful or not.
+ * @param success Indicates whether the initialisation was successful or not.
- * @param throwable The Throwable object containing an error, if any occurred during initialization.
+ * @param throwable The Throwable object contains an error, if any occurred during initialisation.
  */
 fun onInitializationEnd(success: Boolean, throwable: Throwable?)
 ```